Pelvic Floor Physical Therapy in Oakland, CA

 -

 Absolutely.
 We are experts in treating the whole body as a complete movement system.
 Movement is interconnected with other physiological systems and embryological relationships.
-The pelvis and core support are central -- center of mass, home to visceral organs, rich in potent nervous system activity, etc. Your foot pain may be caused by your pelvis and your jaw pain may be related to your pelvic floor dysfunction.
+The pelvis and core support are central -- center of mass, home to visceral organs, rich in potent nervous system activity, etc. Your foot pain may be caused by your pelvic dysfunction and your jaw pain may be related to your pelvic floor tension patterns.

 -